Los Gatos, CA, Public Transit

 The federal government has already done the hard work of figuring out how to value transit honestly.
 Travel-time savings, crash reduction, fewer emissions, health benefits from walking to stops, the option value to people who do not ride today but might tomorrow, all of it has a defined methodology under FTA cost-benefit guidelines and USDOT BCA Guidance 2024.

-So we ran the numbers, for the existing network, for restoring Route 76, and for a redesigned Route 27 with stops where the demand actually is.
+So we ran the numbers, for the existing network and for a redesigned Route 27 with stops where the demand actually is.

 What this analysis is and is not